fc-dogan/AnimalShelterAPI/README.md

 ## Swagger
 This application is equipped with Swagger.
-To testing this API, go to "http://localhost:5000/swagger/index.html" in your browser while running the application.
+To testing this API, go to "http://localhost:5000/swagger/index.html" in your browser while running the application. (apiVersion (1) is required.)

 ## Setup/Installation Requirements